nativanando/webodm-power9/README.md

 The repo provides a Docker image for running a WebODM environment on power PC and somewhere else architecture.
 All of the dependencies were compiled to ensure the interoperability between the different systems.

-take a look at Dockerfile to know a little more about the dependencies and make sure the application is installed.
+Take a look at Dockerfile to know a little more about the dependencies and make sure the application is installed.